 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where kullerudite typically forms.
+Look in hydrothermal veins country, the host setting where kullerudite typically forms.
 If you start seeing clausthalite, ullmannite, gersdorffite in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.